Jarred Kelenic Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Marlins' 4.28 team ERA ranks 17th across all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- The Marlins rank 14th in baseball in home runs allowed (74 total, 1.1 per game).

-- Cabrera (5-4) gets the starting nod for the Marlins in his 14th start of the season.
-He's put together a 4.29 ERA in 63 2/3 innings pitched, with 80 strikeouts.
+- Perez (3-1) takes the mound for the Marlins in his seventh start of the season.
+He has a 2.17 ERA in 29 2/3 innings pitched, with 30 strikeouts.

-- His most recent appearance was on Wednesday against the Kansas City Royals, when the right-hander threw five innings, surrendering one earned run while giving up two hits.
+- In his most recent appearance on Saturday against the Chicago White Sox, the righty went five innings, allowing one earned run while surrendering five hits.

-- In 13 games this season, the 25-year-old has a 4.29 ERA and 11.4 strikeouts per nine innings, while giving up a batting average of .213 to opposing hitters.
+- In six games this season, the 20-year-old has a 2.17 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .204 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.